kubeshop/kusk-gateway/README.md

 Kusk Gateway can be installed on any cloud or bare metal Kubernetes cluster.

-If you want to quickly setup and evaluate the Kusk Gateway, then please use the [local installation instructions with Minikube](docs/local-installation.md).
+If you want to quickly setup and evaluate the Kusk Gateway, then please use the [installation instructions](https://kubeshop.github.io/kusk-gateway/getting-started/installation).

-Otherwise see our [Installation document](https://kubeshop.github.io/kusk-gateway/installation/) for how to install the Kusk Gateway to Kubernetes.

 For the quick and impatient: